 Establishes methods, techniques, and current theories for incorporating literacy instruction in the English classroom.
 Includes an overview of reading and writing processes, discussions of the application of literacy principles, and focus on various critical lenses through which to guide and instruct students in English courses.
 This course emphasizes intellectual development, critical analysis, cultural literacy, and, when applicable, global awareness.
 Approaches and subject matter may vary depending upon the instructor(s).
 Includes field hours for Education majors.

-Prerequisites: ENGL 1023 and general education literature requirement.
+\Prerequisites: ENGL 1023 and ENGL 2003, ENGL 2103, or ENGL 2203.
 Course rotation: Fall.